If you’ve been researching hair loss treatments, you’ve probably seen the term ‘Scalp Micropigmentation’ or ‘SMP’ pop up in a few posts.

 What’s the difference between Scalp Micropigmentation and a tattoo?

-Like tattooist artists, Scalp Micropigmentation technicians must have precision, patience and an artistic flair for creating natural looking hairlines and realistic shading.
+Scalp micropigmentation technicians must have precision, patience and an artistic flair for creating natural looking hairlines and realistic shading.
+As well as this, they must also be able to identify and understand the various hair loss patterns that exist.

-They too have to undertake training and become qualified before they can perform the procedure, and understand how to work with their pigments and equipment.
+Technicians must undertake specialised training and become qualified before they can perform the procedure, and understand how to work with different shades of pigments and equipment.

 As for the pigment, that’s unique to SMP too.
 The specialised pigments used are matched to your existing or previous hair colour, and your skin tone.